Pensions, Retirement Funds And Divorce

 Also, a Texas court may consider a disproportionate allocation in accordance with unequal earning capacity between spouses, unequal wealth or parenting time.

 Finances and future plans are impacted greatly by divorce.
-Our experienced Dallas family law attorney can help you minimize the impact that your divorce will have on your retirement plans.
-Contact us online or call 214-528-4191 to learn more.
+An experienced Dallas family law attorney can help you minimize the impact that your divorce will have on your retirement plans.
+Contact the firm online or call 214-306-7588 to learn more.